A People-to-People Reality Tour to Cuba

-In an effort to heighten awareness of the effects of the U.S. trade embargo and to help establish people-to-people relations between Americans and Cubans, Global Exchange (www.globalexchange.org) , a nonprofit organization, facilitates legal travel to Cuba through a variety of cultural programs, reality tours, and language programs.
+In an effort to heighten awareness of the effects of the U.S. trade embargo and to help establish people-to-people relations between Americans and Cubans, Global Exchange, a nonprofit organization, facilitates legal travel to Cuba through a variety of cultural programs, reality tours, and language programs.
 I chose an 11-day Eco-Bicycle Reality Tour that began and ended in Havana, with a long tour of Cubas western-most province, Pinar del Rio, sandwiched in between.
+Global Exchange offers different tours to Cuba each year designed to foster intercultural relationships and understanding.

 Our small group of norteamericanos was met by members of the Cuban bike club, Club Nacional de Cicloturismo "Gran Caribe," who became our teachers, navigators, and playmates over the next 12 days.
 Our well-worn bikes shared the road with pre-1959 Chevrolets, rusty Russian sports cars, horses, and crowded camellos (humpbacked buses).
 We lunched with cheerful, well-educated Cuban children at a local primary school, then stopped by the Universidad de la Habana to see one of the few buildings still in good condition in this dilapidated city.
 This country of over 11 million people boasts a 97 percent literacy rate and leads Latin America in primary education.